ktarrant/lazarus-walkthrough/README.md

 2. In the GitHub UI, open **Settings → Pages** and set **Source** to **GitHub Actions**.
 3. Trigger the workflow (push to `main` or use **Run workflow**).
-The job installs `mdbook`, runs the build (after generating SUMMARY), uploads `book/book` as the artifact, and deploys it with `actions/deploy-pages`.
+The job installs `mdbook`, runs the build, uploads `book/book` as the artifact, and deploys it with `actions/deploy-pages`.
 4. Once the workflow finishes, the public URL appears in the `github-pages` environment summary.
 Configure a custom domain there if needed.